libbymiller/mozfest/README.md

 ![Sample snapshot](/doc/images/snap1.jpg "Sample snapshot")

-- but the part that really provoked discussion by creating a noisy, very visible result of all this silent activity by [turning the images into ascii art and sending them to a dot matrix printer](https://gist.github.com/andrewn/294d9483f5bd2ef11055).
+But the part that really provoked discussion by creating a noisy, very visible result of all this silent activity by [turning the images into ascii art and sending them to a dot matrix printer](https://gist.github.com/andrewn/294d9483f5bd2ef11055).
 The continuous paper from the refurbished printer sprawled over the mezzanine floor we were on and down to the ground floor: